obedjoshua/motowow/README.md

 # Development Progress (Devlogs)
+## PLease update when uploading a file or a new feature

 ## April 19: First Draft of Homepage
 - Gathered licences for both major fonts: GT Walsheim (Professional use) & South East Cn (Personal Use)